apache/trafficserver/doc/admin-guide/monitoring/statistics/core/cache-volume.en.rst

 Cache Volume
 ************

-Each configured :ref:`cache-volume` receives a complete set of statistics from
+Each configured :term:`cache volume` receives a complete set of statistics from
 |TS|.
 They are differentiated from each other by the incrementing number that is
 part of the statistic name.
 The volume number begins at :literal:`0` and increments by :literal:`1` for each additional volume.